Blog > 10 Office-Friendly Exercises to Boost Your Energy and Productivity

 Not all at-the-desk exercises have to be about building core strength or flexibility.
 Sometimes, you need to practice some breathing exercises to enhance your mental clarity, focus, and/or mood.

-Try simple deep breathing exercises whenever you feel particularly stressed, overwhelmed, or dysregulated, by breathing in through your nose for 10 seconds and then breathing out through your mouth for 20 seconds.
+Try simple deep breathing exercises whenever you feel particularly stressed, overwhelmed, or dysregulated.
+Breathe in through your nose for 10 seconds and then breathe out through your mouth for 20 seconds.

 The Bottom Line

-Don’t let all the time you spend at your desk stand in the way of achieving your health and wellness goals.
+Don’t let all your time at your desk stand in the way of achieving your health and wellness goals.
 With the right mindset and approach, you can stay active and see the improved energy and productivity that follow.

 Get actionable tips to help you energize and reprioritize self-care.
 Sign up for The Wellness Return newsletter today.